Smell Like the Ancients: Recipe for the Egyptian Kyphi or Kapet Incense

 The final liquid ingredients serve as binders, and you should be careful not to add too much -- remember, it’s always easier to add more if you need to, than to remove an excess.
 Carefully moisten the ingredients with a little wine -- this will help dissolve the resins a little more, and soften the herbs so they cling together.
 Then add as much honey as it takes to create a paste about the consistency of fresh Play-Doh.
 Roll the kyphi into pellets, and allow them to dry before use.

-Historically, a priest would recite sacred texts over the kyphi as it was being prepared; unfortunately, the exact words that were used seem to have been lost to us.
+Historically, a priest would recite sacred texts over the kyphi as it was being prepared; unfortunately, the exact words that were used seem to have been lost to us in modern times.

 For those who object that the previous recipe for kyphi contains no measurements, here is a more elaborate version from the Greek era, which preserved for us a record of quantities.
 It is presumably the dried herbs being used in this version.